beetaone/module-http-egress/README.md

 ## Description

-Webhook Egress is a module responsible for passing all input data to a specified URL or a Webhook address.
+Webhook Egress is a module responsible for passing all input data to a specified URL or a Webhook address by HTTP ReST API.
 This module is containerized using Docker.